rvesse/stardog-docs/src/docs/dotnet.html.md

 create when you are done working with them.

-You can also use the `StardogDiskTemplate` or `StardogMemTemplate` to configure a disk/memory backed database with whatever options you desire, these both derive from the `BaseStardogTemplate` which contains many properties that can be used to configure Stardog database options:
+You can also use the `StardogDiskTemplate` or `StardogMemTemplate` to configure a disk or memory-backed database with whatever options you desire; they both derive from `BaseStardogTemplate` which contains many properties that can be used to configure Stardog database options:

 <gist>5732680</gist>